CSB-KaracaLab/prot-on/README.md

 ### Motivation

 PROT-ON’s primary aim is to deliver the critical (designer) PPI mutations that can be used to propose new protein binders.
 For this, PROT-ON uses the coordinates of a protein complex.
-It then probes all possible interface mutations with either [EvoEF1](https://github.com/tommyhuangthu/EvoEF) or [FoldX](http://foldxsuite.crg.eu/) on the selected protein partner.
-The probed mutational landscape is then filtered  the according to stability and/or mutability criteria.
+It then probes all possible interface mutations with either [EvoEF1](https://github.com/tommyhuangthu/EvoEF) or [FoldX](http://foldxsuite.crg.eu/) on the selected protein monomer.
+The probed mutational landscape is then filtered according to the stability and optionally to the mutability criteria.
 PROT-ON finally statistically analyzes the energy landscape spanned by the probed mutation set with the aim of proposing the most binding enriching and depleting interfacial mutations.

 ## Web Server
-This site describes the use of stand-alone version of PROT-ON.
-If you would like to use our tool as a web service, please visit http://proton.tools.ibg.edu.tr:8001
+This site describes the use of stand-alone version of PROT-ON, which is tested on Linux and MacOS systems.
+If you would like to use our tool through our web service, please visit http://proton.tools.ibg.edu.tr:8001

 ### PROT-ON Architecture
 <p align="center">